Student Spotlight: Chris Cody

 "When I found out about the scholarship, I decided to take a leap of faith and apply because I knew I needed it in order to transfer," he said.

-Cody's goal is to obtain a doctorate and work with prosthetics.
+Cody plans to work in the circuit design industry, designing robust low-power digital integrated circuits that will greatly reduce the cost of running them without affecting performance.
+He also would like to work someday with prosthetics.
 Several of his friends need prosthetics, and he wants to be in the forefront of prosthetics research and development in order to improve their functionality.

 "I will always praise, praise, praise my teachers," he said.
 "They were truly outstanding, and I am really pleased that I came to College of DuPage."